Tinkerforge/doc/en/source/Hardware/Bricklets/Temperature_IR.rst

 Enter 0xFFFF = 65535 for an emissivity of 1.0.
 The default is an emissivity of 0.98 (0.98 * 0xFFFF = 64224).

-After this you can go on with writing your own application.
+After this test you can go on with writing your own application.
 See the :ref:`Programming Interface <temperatureir_programming_interfaces>`
-section for the API of the Temperature IR Bricklet and examples in your programming language.
+section for the API of the Temperature IR Bricklet and examples in different programming language.